Loan Repayment & Assistance

 - All information contained on the application form and supporting documents

 In keeping with the Bellotti Program's goal to support a variety of careers in public interest, the Committee may need to cap awards each year in order to assist as many candidates as possible.
-They may also decide to give awards of varying amounts.
-In recent years, annual awards have ranged from $500 to $7,000.
+In recent years, annual awards have ranged from $500 to $6,000.

-To be eligible for an LRAP award for the upcoming calendar year, the applicant must submit an application by e-mail to firstname.lastname@example.org or fax to the attention of LRAP at (617) 552-2917 by December 1.
+To be eligible for an LRAP award for the upcoming calendar year, the applicant must submit an application by e-mail to firstname.lastname@example.org.
 The application must be received by the Office of Admissions and Financial Aid by December 1 to be considered.
 If not received by December 1, your application will not be accepted.
 Applicants will be notified of the committee's decision in late January.

 Commitment Letter and Promissory Note